Data Sets for Quantitative Research

 - Searching by variable

 After you have created your list of variables, you can begin to search for surveys.
-We have a database which features keyword searching on questions within surveys: iPOLL.
+The iPOLL database which features keyword searching on questions within surveys.
 It displays full text of survey questions and the statistical breakdown of multiple-choice format responses.
-Finding survey questions this way is easy.
-The challenge lies in getting the compete dataset from which any particular survey question was taken.
-For that, you may need to use the Roper Center web catalog or contact the Data Services Librarian for assistance.
+There are many Roper datasets which have not been added to iPOLL, so it's good to check both.

 - How to get Roper data.